DmitriySh/system-design-course/03-data-storage/Lecture.md

  - `inverted index` = is an index data structure mapping 'words' to its locations in a 'document' or a set of 'documents'; \
    it is called an inverted index because it is simply an inversion of the forward index.
-     - implementation: form of a hash table or distributed hash table for large indices;
+     - implementation: form of a hash table or distributed hash table for large indexes;
      - widely used in search engines, database systems where efficient text search is required; \
        useful for large collections of documents, where searching through all the documents would be prohibitively slow